Padma18git/Sales-Data-Analysis-project-/README.md

    # 2.3 Exploratory Data Analysis (EDA):
    # Top-selling products: Top 10 products by sales and Total sales and profit by product category
-         •	Grouped the data by product name
+         -Grouped the data by product name

-         •	Calculated total sales for each product
+         -Calculated total sales for each product

-         •	Sort the products in descending order
+         -Sort the products in descending order

   # To investigate profit by region: Profit by region
-         •	Grouped the data by region
+         -Grouped the data by region

-         •	Calculated total profit for each region
+         -Calculated total profit for each region

-         •	Selected the region with the highest profit

-         •	This helped identify which regions generated the highest profitability and which underperformed.
+         -Selected the region with the highest profit -This helped identify which regions generated the highest profitability and which underperformed.

   #  To identify sales trend over time: Time series analysis of monthly sales and profit
          •	Converted dates into a monthly (Month-Year) format